DionKill/ps4-linux-tutorial/docs/index.md

 But some consoles don't support internal drives.
 This will addressed further into the guide.

+By the way, if you have any problems, you can make an issue on GitHub.
+PRs are welcome as well!
 ## Little bonus
 [How it all started](https://www.youtube.com/watch?v=QMiubC6LdTA).